danchiacchia/starter-academic/content/authors/admin/_index.md

 - Visitors
 ---

 Daniel J. Chiacchia holds a Master’s degree in Social and Personality Psychology from York University and he is currently a Research Advisor at Ontario's largest child and youth mental health agency.
+Daniel's research interests include the social-psychological consequences of organizational change, especially in relation to technological change (e.g., the automation of work and dehumanization) and economic shocks (e.g., self-compassion and worker-wellbeing during financial crises); how leaders can effectively adapt to organizational changes and promote worker well-being; as well as best practices in quantitative methodology, including open science, replicability, statistical power, data visualization, and effect sizes.